EinfachNiklas/OwnAssistant/README.md

 The setup is now complete.
 You can now start to use the google calendar functionalities.

 ### Serper
-To use the websearch functionality, a Search Engine API is used.
+To use the web search functionality, a Search Engine API is used.
 Currently only Serper is supported, since it is free and offers sufficient functionalities.

-To aquire an API Key visit [https://serper.dev/](https://serper.dev/) and create an account.
+To acquire an API Key visit [https://serper.dev/](https://serper.dev/) and create an account.
 After signing in copy the API Key from the dashboard to the ```.env``` file.

 ## Technical Details